iina/iina/README.md

 ```

   - Tips:
-    - Change the URL in the shell script if you want to download arch-specific binaries.
+    - Change the URL in the shell script if you want to download architecture-specific binaries.
 By default, it will download the universal ones.
-You can download other binaries from by using `--arch <ARCH>` (universal, arm64 or amd64)
+You can download other binaries by using `--arch <ARCH>` (universal, arm64, or amd64).
-    - It will downloads files using parallels downloads to speed-up (5 parallels downloads by default).
-You can change it by using `--parallel <X>` (from 1 to...)
+    - The script downloads files using parallel downloads to speed up the process (5 parallel downloads by default).
+You can change this by using `--parallel <X>` (from 1 to...).
     - If you want to build an older IINA version, make sure to download the corresponding dylibs.
 For example, `https://iina.io/dylibs/1.2.0/universal/fileList.txt`.

 2. Open iina.xcodeproj in the [latest public version of Xcode](https://apps.apple.com/app/xcode/id497799835). *IINA may not build if you use any other version.*